Hemanth-Akula1/webdev/Blog Website/README.md

 ## [Demo](https://tourismblogger.netlify.app/)
 --------

-I have create a torisum blog website using front end development tools.
+I have created a torisum blog website using front end development tools.
-I build this project using HTML,CSS,JS
+I built this project using HTML,CSS,JS
 ## Technology Used

 #### 1. `HTML`